Next Friday night, the Hundred Year War will be renewed.

 The Bull & Finch Pub, which was used for the exterior shot and the basis for the interior shot of Cheers, was at 84 Beacon Street at Brimmer Street, across from Boston Common and near the State House.
 It's since been bought and turned into an official Cheers, with the upstairs Hampshire House (the basis for the show's Melville's) also part of the establishment.
 Green Line to Arlington.

 A version designed to look more like the one on the show, complete with an "island bar" instead of a "wall bar," is at Faneuil Hall.
 Congress & Market Streets.
 Orange or Blue Line to State, since Government Center is closed for renovations.

 The Suffolk County Court House, recognizable from David E. Kelley's legal dramas Ally McBeal, The Practice and Boston Legal, is at the Scollay Square/Government Center complex.
 The official address is 3 Pemberton Street, at Somerset Street.
 Again, use State, due to the closure of Government Center.

 The Prudential Tower, a.k.a. the Prudential Center, at 749 feet the tallest building in the world outside New York when it opened in 1964, contains a major mall.
 800 Boylston Street.
 The finish line of the Boston Marathon, and the site of the bombing, is at 755 Boylston at Ring Road.
 Green Line B, C or D to Copley, or E to Prudential.

-There are two John Hancock Buildings in Boston.
-The older one, at 197 Clarendon Street at St. James Avenue, went up in 1947 and is better known as the Berkeley Building.
+There are two John Hancock Buildings in Boston, although neither one officially carries the name anymore.
+The older one, at 200 Berkeley Street at St. James Avenue, went up in 1947 and is better known as the Berkeley Building.
 It is 495 feet high counting a spire that lights up, and is a weather beacon, complete with poem:

 Steady blue, clear view.